GamingGuy003/rranch/Readme.md

 ## Config

-The default config (rranch.toml) should look similar to this:
+The default config (~/.config/rranch.toml) should look similar to this:

 ```toml
 #master config